d4lanis/d4lanis/README.md

 ## 🚀 About Me

 I'm a passionate developer currently working at **ClickIT**, where I focus on building scalable solutions and leveraging cutting-edge technologies.

-My interests span across:
+### 🎯 Areas of Expertise & Learning

-- 🤖 **Generative AI & Machine Learning** - Exploring the frontiers of AI-powered applications
+- 🤖 **Generative AI & Machine Learning** - Deepening expertise in AWS AI/ML services, LLM fine-tuning, and vector databases
-- ☁️ **DevOps & Cloud** - Building robust, scalable infrastructure on AWS
+- ☁️ **Cloud & DevOps** - Building robust, scalable infrastructure on AWS and Azure with Docker
-- 💻 **Full-Stack Development** - Creating end-to-end solutions with modern frameworks
+- 💻 **Full-Stack Development** - Creating end-to-end solutions with Next.js 14, React Server Components, and modern frameworks
-- 🤖 **AI Agents & Workflows with n8n** - Learning automation with intelligent workflows
+- 🔄 **AI Agents & Workflows** - Learning automation with n8n and intelligent workflow orchestration
+- 🤝 **Open Source** - Contributing to community projects and collaborative development

 ---